-Orioles pregame: Bullpen receives relief in lefty Richard Bleier; Adam Jones receives first day off this season
+Orioles pregame: Bullpen receives relief in lefty Richard Bleier; Adam Jones gets first day off this season

 “I don’t think it’s frustrating,” Bleier said of moving up and down.
 “I think that honestly, I look at that I’m thankful for the opportunity that I’m one of the guys that’s up and down.
 I’m sure that a lot of guys would gladly be in my position, at least getting opportunities in the big leagues.
 I’m just thankful for every day in the big leagues I get.
 One day at a time, really.”

-Bleier owns a 0.61 ERA at Norfolk, allowing just earned run over 14 2/3 innings.
-He has also recorded 15 strikeouts and no walks.
+Bleier has a 0.61 ERA at Norfolk, allowing just earned run over 14 2/3 innings.
+He has struck out 15 and walked none.

 “I think I was just paying attention to what was happening in our games down there in Norfolk and just trying to get people out,” Bleier said.